jkusa/ember-arg-types/README.md

 }
 ```

 It also provides an opt-in class decorator `@forbidExtraArgs` that will verify that all arguments passed to the component have been registered with the `@arg`.
-This allows you to catch easy mistakes such as mispelled or invalid arguments.
+This allows you to catch easy mistakes such as misspelled or invalid arguments.

 ```js
 import Component from '@glimmer/component';